camunda/sap-btp-plugin/README.md

 # boot up a c8 version locally from /test/docker
 $> cd test/docker/...; docker-compose up

+# boot up standalone postgres as persistence
+# this is mapped on port 5433 (!)
+# and has an adminer instance on http://localhost:8888
+$> cd test/docker/pg-standalone; docker-compose up
+# make sure to enter db connectivity into .cdsrc-private.json

 # runtime local, auth(n,z) from BTP
 $> cds bind --exec -- npm run start:hybrid